-Paul Lambert's side was hammered 8-0 away at Stamford Bridge at the weekend, with the home side guilty of missing plenty of other clear-cut chances and a penalty through Lucas Piazon.
+Paul Lambert's side were hammered 8-0 away at Stamford Bridge at the weekend, with the hosts guilty of missing plenty of other clear-cut chances and a penalty through Lucas Piazon.

 Nevertheless, Villas-Boas has praised the job that his opposite number has done so far this season, choosing instead to focus on their recent victory against Liverpool at Anfield rather than the performance against Rafa Benitez's title challengers.